zmc0806/lol-win-rate-analysis-report/README.md

 The purpose of this diagram is to explain the most basic rules to people who don't know much about it.
 This picture shows that no matter who can destroy a tower, when the game is won, a tower must be destroyed.

+### Bivariate Analysis
+Neither the scatter plot nor the box plot makes sense here for my variables because my values are true and false

+##### Distribution of first Tower Destroyed And Match Results:
 <iframe src="assets/fig_conditional_firsttower.html" width=800 height=600 frameBorder=0></iframe>

+There were 9,079 games in which the team that destroyed a tower first won, and only 3,369 games in which the team that was pushed off a tower won.

+##### Distribution of first Tower Destroyed And First Middle Tower Destroyed:
 <iframe src="assets/fig_conditional_firstmidtower.html" width=800 height=600 frameBorder=0></iframe>

+This graph shows that the team that pushes down the first tower is more likely to push down the first middle tower.